 If you work in an organization, you’ve heard this complaint repeatedly.
-Leaders and managers say they want change and continuous improvement, but their actions do not match their words.
+Leaders and managers say they want to foster change and promote continuous improvement, but their actions do not match their words.
+Managers fail miserably to walk their talk which means they pay lip service to what they say they want to see but employees don't see committed actions that match the words.

 The leaders’ exhortations to employees ring false when their subsequent actions contradict their words.
-A CEO once asked me, “Why do they do what I do and not what I tell them to do?”
+A CEO once asked a consultant, “Why do they do what I do and not what I tell them to do?”
 Another asked, “Do I have to change, too?”
-These are scary questions coming from leaders.
+These are scary questions coming from leaders who need to demonstrate that they walk their talk to gain credibility with employees.

 Want to take power away from the oft-repeated employee complaint that managers don’t walk their talk?
 Start here to learn how to walk your talk.
 Or, use these ideas to help your organization’s leaders and managers walk theirs.
 It’s the shortest journey to empower change and the work environment they desire.

 Tips About How to Walk Your Talk